submariner-io/submariner-website/src/content/architecture/globalnet/_index.en.md

 {{% notice info %}}

-Unlike vanilla Submariner, where Pod to Pod connectivity is also supported, GlobalNet only supports Pod to remote Service connectivity using globalIps.
+Unlike vanilla Submariner, where Pod to Pod connectivity is also supported, Globalnet only supports Pod to remote Service connectivity using globalIps.

 {{% /notice %}}

 ### submariner-globalnet

-Submariner GlobalNet is a component that provides cross-cluster connectivity from Pods to remote Services using their globalIps.
+Submariner Globalnet is a component that provides cross-cluster connectivity from Pods to remote Services using their globalIps.
 Compiled as binary `submariner-globalnet`, it is responsible for maintaining a pool of global IPs, allocating IPs from the GlobalIp pool to pods and services, annotating Services and Pods with their globalIp, and configuring the required rules on the gateway node to provide cross-cluster connectivity using globalIps.